mjgs/mjgs.github.io/pricing.md

 For a description of each service check out this [blog post]({{site.baseurl}}/2018/07/04/decription-of-my-freelance-nodejs-software-services.html).

+I'm open to other pricing structures, discounts might be possible, let's have a conversation.

 Please contact me via email markgsmith@gmail.com for enquiries.

 To purchase some software services visit  the [payments page](https://markjgsmith.com/payments/selection).